folio-org/folio-org.github.io/guides/devops-introduction.md

 Explanations of each of the regularly-built [reference environments](/guides/automation/#reference-environments) including the build times and links to the relevant Jenkins jobs.

+Refer to the [explanations](/guidelines/release-procedures/#add-to-platforms) about how these environments are constructed, the key branches, and the key files.
+(The Kitfox DevOps Team handles the platform-complete master branch and release branches.)

-We monitor those builds, triage problems, and try to direct issues back to developers.
+We monitor those "Reference environment" builds, triage problems, and try to direct issues back to developers.

-We try to limit out-of-band requests to manually rebuild these.
+We try to [limit](/guides/automation/#off-schedule-rebuilds) out-of-band requests to manually rebuild these.
-Many other people utilise these systems.
+Many other people utilise these systems, so try to limit disruption.
 See Slack #hosted-reference-envs channel.
 People need to ask there and allow time for others to be aware.

 To determine the cause of failed builds, search the [Jenkins output logfile](/faqs/how-to-investigate-jenkins-logs/).
-Remember that the cause might be in the earlier build of "Pipeline build-platform-complete-snapshot" etc.
+Remember that the cause might be in the earlier [Platform hourly build](/guides/automation/#platform-hourly-build) of "Pipeline build-platform-complete-snapshot" etc.

 Encourage developers to utilise the [facility](/faqs/how-to-obtain-refenv-logs/) to obtain reference environment module logs, rather than asking us to do it for them.

 ## Developer scratch environments

-Refer to the overview of [How to get started with Rancher environment](/faqs/how-to-get-started-with-rancher/) and Helm.
+Refer to the Kitfox DevOps Team overview of [How to get started with Rancher environment](/faqs/how-to-get-started-with-rancher/) and Helm.

 ## GitHub and Jenkins access